nmaludy/cvblobslib/README.md

 to ease use of the library.
 - cvblobs/CvBlobs.h (and cvblobs2/CvBlobs.h) is a universal include header that includes all header files in the library.
-- cvblobs/CvBlobsDefs.h (and cvblobs2/CvBlobsDefs.h) header file which #defines all
+- cvblobs/CvBlobsDefs.h (and cvblobs2/CvBlobsDefs.h) header file that #defines all
 macros for use in the library.
 - cvblobs/CvBlobsFwd.h (and cvblobs2/CvBlobsFwd.h) is a header that forward declares all classes, typedefs, and macros.
 This header only #includes CvBlobsDefs.h.